USA Gymnastics releases report on sex abuse scandal that rocked sport

 The gymnasts, some as young as 11, are isolated from their parents — cell service is spotty — and rely on an "athlete representative" who is also on the selection committee for the national team, making it unlikely an abused child would confide in her, the report said.

+Gold medalist Dominique Moceanu, a member of the 1996 Olympic team and a longtime critic of gymnastics' winning-is-everything ethos, called the recommendations a "no-brainer" and said it was a shame that it took a major scandal to force an overhaul.

+"It's years too late, but it's obviously a start," Moceanu, who says she was subjected to emotional abuse as a young athlete, told NBC News.

-USA Gymnastics — which was a no-show at a congressional hearing on its handling of abuse allegations earlier this year — approved Daniels' recommendations unanimously, said Paul Parilla, chairman of the board of directions.
+USA Gymnastics — which was a no-show at a congressional hearing on its handling of abuse allegations earlier this year — approved Daniels' recommendations unanimously.

-"USA Gymnastics is very sorry anyone has been harmed during his or her gymnastics career," he said.
+"USA Gymnastics is very sorry anyone has been harmed during his or her gymnastics career," Parilla said.

 He said the organization's leaders "have no way" of estimating how many of its 200,000 members may be victims.
 Daniels said that question was not part of her mission, but her history as a prosecutor leads her to believe the cases that have already come to light represent just part of the problem.